agatakolohe/PierresBakery.Solution/README.md

 - Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
 - Open in text editor to view code and make changes

-##### Installing REPL
+##### Installing .NET

-- To install and use REPL open your terminal and use the command `dotnet tool install -g dotnet-script`
-- To exit REPL press Ctrl + C
+In order to run the application, please install .NET for your computer to recognize the `dotnet` command.

+1. Download [.NET Core SDK (Software Development Kit)](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.106-macos-x64-installer).
+Clicking this link will prompt a file download for your particular OS from Microsoft.
+2. Open the file.
+Follow the installation steps.
+3. Confirm the installation is successful by opening your terminal and running the command `dotnet --version`.
+The response should be something similar to this:`2.2.105`.
+This means it was successfully installed.

 ##### Installing Packages